As an Amazon Associate I earn from qualifying purchases. Without Any Extra Cost to You!

 We’ll now proceed with the how-tos in making your own carbon filter.
-But, let us first familiarize ourselves with the three basic parts of the device we are going to work with.
+Let us first familiarize ourselves with the three basic parts of the device we are going to work with.

 As the name implies, the pre-filter is the front line of this air purification system.
 It is a breathable and usually semi-transparent medium with minimal air resistance.
 This allows the air to pass through.
 The main task of the pre-filter is to trap bigger size particles such as dust and debris.

 2. Activated Carbon Bed

 In the activated carbon bed is where all the magic happens.

 The pre-filtered air is further purified in this layer of treated charcoal.
 Pathogens and chemical fumes get drawn into countless pores of the activated carbon.
 As a result, the impurities and odor from the air are thoroughly eliminated.

 3. Air Passage

 The air passage is the cylindrical space in the middle of the filter’s two flanges.
 These flanges or openings must have the exact diameter with the ducting or the inline fan.
 For it to be able to have a tightly-sealed fitting.

 What are the materials needed to make a carbon filter?

 Below is the list of supplies that will be used in making your own carbon filter.
 And since this is somewhat a DIY project, the items we included here are those that are common.
 Also, you will find them in any of the local stores.
 Better yet, check if you might already have them in your household.

 |Common Supplies for DIY Carbon Filter|